pratikiitgn/Bigger_quadcopter/README.md

 1) To download Ardupilot repo\
     $ git clone --recursive https://github.com/ArduPilot/ardupilot.git
-2) Go to ardupilot directory and type following code to build the fmv3 version\
+2) Go to ardupilot directory and type following code to build the fmv3 version.
-    ```./waf configure --board fmuv3```\
 After successfully building it you will see fmv3 named folder in build directory.
 After that run following code to burn on Pixhawk\
+    ```./waf configure --board fmuv3```\
     ```./waf copter```
+3) To upload the code on the Pixhawk\
+    ``` ./waf --targets bin/arducopter --upload```

 ### Useful notes